-- ABLE to do your job, competent, and possess the skills to get things done, and consistently achieve goals
+Do your job, be competent, and possess the skills to get things done, and consistently achieve goals.

-- BELIEVABLE that is, act with integrity, are honest, and treat others fairly
+Acting with integrity, being honest, and treating others fairly

-- CONNECTED to them by showing that you care, build rapport with others, seek and utilize feedback, give credit where credit is due
+Showing that you care, build rapport with others, seek and utilize feedback, and give credit where credit is due.

-- DEPENDABLE because you do what you say you will do, have an effective system to get things done, holds yourself and others accountable
+You do what you say you will do, have an effective system to get things done and hold yourself and others accountable.

 - If you wrote “Caring”, then you might write “Connected”.